The Rise of the “Fun” Office Pros, Cons & How to Implement

 Creating a genuine fun office atmosphere can promote a far better culture for working and learning – or at least that’s what the research would suggest anyway.
-But before you rush out and install that slide to speed staff from the fourth floor to the pub, let’s check the facts.

 A study published in the Journal of Vocational Behaviour highlighted the link between employees picking up new skills that improve their job performance and having fun at work.
 So letting your employees have more fun around the office makes them more likely to be better at their jobs.

 These days, some offices certainly sound more like amazing holiday resorts than workplaces, offering staff perks such as pools and gyms, nap rooms with hammocks, on-site massages, employee-only cafés, meditation lounges, and treadmill desks.
-Or, yes, even an in-house slide or two.
-It’s certainly been a trend of late.

-But is playtime over?
-We take a closer look at the ‘fun office’…
+Let’s take a closer look at the ‘fun office’…

 A breakout area we created to allow the Tommee Tippee team to have a little fun away from their desks.